 It wasn’t so long ago when Luke’s survival was a daily miracle.

-“He was putting a lot of weight on it, which was great, and I’m going to send a few extra spring feet down there with different variable resistances, so he can practice,” Campana said.
+“He was putting a lot of weight on it, which was great, and I’m going to send a few extra spring feet down there with different variable resistances, so he can practice,” AOC said.

 The 6-year-old dog arrived at Noah’s Arks, a Ridgeland-based animal rescue facility, just before Thanksgiving.